 DPC physicians hope that as more people switch to DPC, more kinds of care can be added and revenue can continue to increase.
 They also hope that employers can start to see the benefit of DPC over insurance and will start putting money normally allocated to insurance plans into DPC for their employees.

-Why Would I Pay More Money to a Direct Primary Care Provider In Addition to What I Pay Monthly to My Insurance Company?
+Why Would I Pay More Money to a DPC Provider In Addition to What I Pay Monthly to My Insurance Company?

 This is a great question – if you’re paying for insurance monthly, why should you pay more to a DPC provider?
 Wouldn’t you get the same service by your regular family doctor?